 - Annual revenues generated from airport charges and other sources (under what is known as the “single till” approach), and operational expenditure associated with this revenue;

 - The capital expenditure programme both in the previous period and for the following 5 year period - this determines the Regulated Asset Base (RAB) for the airport on which we are permitted to make a return;

 - The service performance targets against which Heathrow is measured, and on which rebates or additional payments are made in respect to under- or over-performance.

-To enable the CAA to undertake this review, Heathrow has established a Q6 programme to:
+To enable the CAA to undertake this review, Heathrow is running a Q6 programme to:

 - Develop our Plans for the Q6 period;